Books, Movies, Books on CDs and more?

 - If you cannot find it through BC InterlibraryConnect (above), you can also try Illume, a catalogue for the remaining BC libraries.
 When you request an item from another library, it will be delivered to your home library for pick up.
 (Visit our Illume Help page for more information.)

 - Click for a list of magazines available at the Library.
 Current issues may be read in the Library.
 Back issues may be checked out for a 3 week loan period.

-- Also check out Digital Magazines at Zinio.
-Create an account and log-in for free magazine downloads to your choice of readers.
+- Also check out Digital Magazines at RB Digital.
+Create an account and log-in for free magazine downloads to your choice of devices.

 eBooks or audiobooks?

-- Search the Library2Go or OneClickDigital catalogues for downloadable e-Books and Audio books for loan.
+- Search the catalogues BC Library’s Library2Go or RBdigital to borrow downloadable e-Books and Audio books.